osmhpi/pinpoint/README.md

 The Energy-Delayed Product (EDP) is another metric, that takes into account that one can trade computation time for energy consumption.
 The EDP is defined as product of a job's energy demand and its execution time.

-You could compute the EDP manually from `tegraenergyperf`'s output, or let it compute automatically by passing `-p`.
+You could compute the EDP manually from `pinpoint`'s output, or let it compute automatically by passing `-p`.
 This is usefull with multiple runs, where otherwise you are only provided with mean values.

-	$ tegraenergyperf -p -e CPU,GPU -r 4 -i 250 -- ./heatmap 1000 1000 1000 random.csv
+	$ pinpoint -p -e CPU,GPU -r 4 -i 250 -- ./heatmap 1000 1000 1000 random.csv
 	Tegra energy counter stats for './heatmap 1000 1000 1000 random.csv':
 	[interval: 250ms, before: 0 ms, after: 0 ms, delay: 0 ms, runs: 4]